Discretionary Commission Arrangements - Complaints and Refunds

 If you have struggled or are in an ongoing struggle to make your car finance repayments, then your loan could be deemed as “unaffordable”.
 A loan is only classified as “affordable” if you are able to repay the loan at the agreed rate without forgoing hardship, and are able to still pay for other commitments such as rent, mortgage repayments, and everyday expenses.
 If you are struggling, and you have not had a significant change in your financial circumstances since purchasing the car finance, you may have been mis-sold.

-Redbridge Finance has helped many customers in this position.
+Redbridge Finance has helped customers in this position.
 The team is able to investigate the thoroughness of financial checks carried out by the car finance companies to ensure that you were able to make repayments for the duration of the loan.
 The team can represent you and your claim, and in the case that they do not agree with the lender’s decision (in the case a refund is denied), they will pass your case over to the Financial Ombudsman.
 These complaints are complex and can last for many months, during this time you must keep up with loan repayments, or you may face repossession of your vehicle.
 Redbridge Finance will keep you up to date with all essential information during your complaint process and will always ensure you are in the loop.

 If you think you have been mis-sold your car finance product, or are experiencing issues repaying your loan, you could be entitled to a refund or compensation.
 Contact Redbridge Finance today by going to www.redbridgefinance.co.uk and signing up, and the team can assess if you have a claim.